-Founder / Assistant Coach
+Founder / Coach

 Ibrahim Salah El-Din Kamal was born in East York, Ontario but quickly moved to Tripoli, Libya, as his father got a job teaching Physical Education in Al-Fatah University.
 Ibrahim like many youngsters took up the sport of boxing to protect himself.
 He was the victim of bullying in school while living in Libya.